-individuals that are low in reactivity deal with energetically and cognitively depleting tasks (such as multitasking) better than those that are highly reactive.

-From this we can see there is a mismatch between what people report when performing tasks that do not fit their temperament and working style and the emotional and financial costs they incur as a result.
+- employees that have a preference for non-methodical work incur greater emotional costs when engaged in highly proceduralized work than those that have a preference for methodical work; - in workplaces in which there are less procedures, employees low in reactivity earn more; - individuals that are low in reactivity deal with energetically and cognitively depleting tasks (such as multitasking) better than those that are highly reactive. - From this we can see there is a mismatch between what people report when performing tasks that do not fit their temperament and working style and the emotional and financial costs they incur as a result.

-Costs of stress caused by job demands - employee working 3 style misfit
+Costs of stress caused by job demands - employee working style

-Workplace stress can be defined as defined as: "The change in one's physical and mental state as a response to the apprised challenge or threat to that employee."6.
-More specifically, in the person-environment misfit theory workplace stress is seen as a consequence of a mismatch between the workplace and employee characteristics.

-A 2013 study made by the All- Polish Alliance of Trade Unions found that 37% of employees in Poland reported high levels of stress in the workplace, while another 36% reported a medium level of stress8.
-Similar values have been reported worldwide.
-It is estimated that between 50-60% of absenteeism in the United Kingdom is related to workplace stress directly or indirectly (HSE, 2018).
-Absenteeism, on average, costs an average company 15%-20% of direct payroll expenses in the US and Canada9.

-A stressful work environment may result in negative psychological health problems such as depression, anxiety, prolonged fatigue, and the development of substance abuse problems 10.
-Chronic workplace stress can lead to the development of coronary thrombosis, hypertension, and stroke11.
-A compilation of 27 cohort studies conducted on sample of 600.000 residents of Europe, USA, and Japan found that risk factors associated
+- Workplace stress can be defined as defined as: "The change in one's physical and mental state as a response to the apprised challenge or threat to that employee."6. - In the person-environment misfit 7 theory workplace stress is seen as a consequence of a mismatch between the workplace and employee characteristics. - A 2013 study made by the All- Polish Alliance of Trade Unions found that 37% of employees in Poland reported high levels of stress in the workplace, while another 36% reported a medium level of stress8. - It is estimated that between 50-60% of absenteeism in the United Kingdom is related to workplace stress directly or indirectly (HSE, 2018) - Absenteeism, on average, costs an average company 15%-20% of direct payroll expenses in the US and Canada9. - A stressful work environment may result in negative psychological health problems such as depression, anxiety, prolonged fatigue, and the development of substance abuse problems10. - Chronic workplace stress can lead to the development of coronary thrombosis, hypertension, and stroke11.

-6 Colligan & Higgins, 2006 7 French, Caplan, & Van Harrison, 1982
+6 Colligan & Higgins, 2006

+7 French, Caplan, & Van Harrison, 1982